 Spendy: At the time, Captain EO was the most expensive film ever produced on a per-minute basis.
 At 1.76 million dollars per minutes, it almost gives Michael Bay a run for his money.

 Commentary: Captain EO is fun for the nostalgia factor or if you enjoy Michael Jackson’s music.
-Because it will take 30+ minutes to experience, most people that are visiting Epcot over just one day will want to skip it.
-The effects aren’t particularly good and the show is going on 35 years old.
+Because it may take up to 30 minutes to experience, most people that are visiting Epcot over just one day will want to skip it.
+The effects aren’t particularly good and the show is going on 30 years old.
 With two days at Epcot, you may want to fit it in during the late morning or afternoon.
 It is a comfortable, air-conditioned theater and a nice respite away from the heat.